kimdre/trash.sh/README.md

 [![Build Status](https://drone.pyas.de/api/badges/Kim/trash/status.svg)](https://drone.pyas.de/Kim/trash)

 ## Installation:
-Place the file in your desired path and it in your $HOME/.bashrc or in /etc/.bashrc:
+the trash.sh file in your desired path and source it in your $HOME/.bashrc or in /etc/.bashrc:

     . /path/to/trash.sh

+- As the Script runs it first checks if $HOME/.trash/ (your trash bin) in your home dir exists and creates it if missing.

 Add cleanup job to your cron: